Maumagnaguagno/Classical_Plan_Viewer/README.md

 The plan format is made of an array of action objects, each action with at least a name, arrays of parameters, preconditions and effects.
 Arrays can be empty, while all leaf elements are strings.
 The input format and visualization can be modified to support more elements.
+The current implementation expects valid plans and does not validate the input.

 ```Json
 [